bcwhite-code/brians-blueprints/self-building-spacex.md

 that needs LDS so will take some time.
 Use barrels to shuttle some lubricant to the Basic Science input.

-* Refinery: This can be build with automated construction but be patient as there aren't many bots.
+* Refinery: This can be built with automated construction but be patient as there aren't many bots.
 You can manually move the necessary parts from red chests to blue chests (_not_ the steel buffer chests) so the bots don't have to.
 First product will be Lubricant; if it stops producing, manually place sulfur to station belts then flush the methane and light oil tanks.
 * Steel (electric)
 * Depot Hub

 If you haven't created a uranium mine, now would be a good time as power is probably soon to become an issue.
 The acid requester may need a higher priority to be sure it gets fulfilled ahead of less important ones.
-If the Refinery isn't yet exporting sulfuric acid, find the pump that feeds the acid station and temporarily change it's condition from ">" to "<".

 The self-building "Mine" block can be used from here as well but it's only useful in a block with multiple large resources patches.

+Start research of kovarex and nuclear power.
+Re-place the Mall as research happens so the parts start being built.

+Also be sure the Starter Circuits block is fully filled out except for modules.

+Going forward, many of the blueprints will be "quarter blocks" that attach only at one of the four corners.
+They build in a similar way except use the "General Construction" blueprint on one side and don't have phases because they don't have a configuration of materials.  _Do not merge chests until LTN Stations are delivered._ Note that removing the construction station will generally also remove a train signal that sits in that area.
+There is an unattached (blinking) one just off to the side that shows where it was; remove the unattached one and place it on the side of the rail at the same level.
+(Though it sounds confusing, it'll be quite obvious when the time comes.)

+* Kovarex/Nuclear (2.4GW)
+* Speed Modules
+* Production Modules

+There's a bit of a catch-22 here.
+Module production needs red circuits and processors.
+Red circuits and processors need plastic.
+Plastic production is slow without modules.
+There should be enough reserve to belt out a few hundred prod-3 modules for the Refinery to help move things along.
+Move a bunch by hand if necessary.